Code-Institute-Submissions/WIAM/README.md

 The idea for the layout in the pages collection.html and museum.html comes from the MoMA website.

-Bootstrap4 has been used to make the website responsive, but also with the code for the collapsible menu, the cards and some styling.
+[Bootstrap](https://getbootstrap.com/) has been used to make the website responsive, but also with the code for the collapsible menu, the cards, buttons and some styling.
+However, I have tried to customize also Bootstrap to make the website more mine.

+The choice of colour for the dark background in the form has been helped with [Color-Hex.com](https://www.color-hex.com/color/121212).

 I have then used [TheW3School](https://www.w3schools.com/) website and the book ["Learning Web Design"](https://www.amazon.com/Learning-Web-Design-Beginners-JavaScript-ebook/dp/B07DQ5RZJV) by Jennifer Robbins whenever I had doubts with the proper semantics.